If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 Zagreb

-de: Agram hu: Zágráb it: Zagrabia lv: Zagreba lt: Zagrebas sq: Zagrebi pl: Zagrzeb sk: Záhreb cz: Záhřeb
+de: Agram hu: Zágráb it: Zagrabia lv: Zagreba lt: Zagrebas sq: Zagrebi pl: Zagrzeb sk: Záhreb cs: Záhřeb

 el: Ζάγκεμπ

-Zagreb is situated at an altitude of 120 m on both sides of the Sava river at the foot of the Medvednica mountains and the southwestern edge of the Pannonian lowland.
+577 Zagreb Zagreb is situated at an elevation of 120 m on both sides of the Sava river at the foot of the Medvednica mountains and the southwestern edge of the Pannonian lowland.
 Zagreb is the capital of Croatia and has a population of about 779,000 (2005).

-The Art Pavilion (Umjetnički paviljon) [left, no.577: top left picture] on King Tomislav Square (Trg kralja Tomislava) is the oldest exhibition hall on the Slavic south and the only building that has been purposely built for major, representative exhibitions.
+The Art Pavilion (Umjetnički paviljon) [left, no. 3542] on King Tomislav Square (Trg kralja Tomislava) is the oldest exhibition hall on the Slavic south and the only building that has been purposely built for major, representative exhibitions.
 In 1895 the painter Vlado Bukovac launched the initiative for the construction of the Art Pavilion.
 After the closing of the Millennium exhibition in Budapest, the iron construction frame of the Croatian pavilion was transported to Zagreb.
 The architects Ferdinand Fellner and Hermann Helmer were charged with designing the building while local constructors were in charge of the construction works.
 After two years of construction, the Pavilion was formally opened on December 15, 1898, with the representative exhibition 'Croatian Salon'.
+The same architects also built the Croatia National Theatre in Zagreb (1895; see above).

 (See also list of further buildings by Fellner and Helmer that are depicted on glasses of this collection.)

-Glass no.047 [right] also shows a view of Trg kralja Tomislava with the Art Pavilion.
+Glass no. 047 [right] also shows a view of Trg kralja Tomislava with the Art Pavilion.
 The labeling of the picture refers to the historic name of the square, Trg Franje Josipa, named for Emperor Franz Joseph I of Austria.
-The modern name refers to Tomislav I, King of Croatia between 915 and 931 AD.
+The modern name refers to Tomislav I, King of Croatia between AD 915 and 931.

 447 Zagreb